abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 # Shopping time

 People think that men do not like shopping.
-This is a proof of the contrary.
+Here we have a proof of the contrary.
 We will need to buy a few parts, and also some tools if they cannot be found in the household somewhere.